 A total of 143 people tested positive for COVID overnight, health authorities said on Friday, while three patients died and a further 201 people recovered from the virus.

-According to the data, there were 1,485 active virus cases in the country as of 12.30pm on Saturday.
+The numbers released mean that there were 2,740 active virus cases in Malta as of 12.30pm on Friday.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us